Castle Bromwich Assembly: Nuffield: 1936–1940

 CBAF produced all versions of the Spitfire from the Mk II onwards.
 This aircraft had the more powerful Rolls-Royce Merlin XII engine, providing 1150 hp, an increase of 120 hp over the Mk I, and could be used with either the de Havilland or Rotol propellers.
 The first Mk II flew on 24 September 1939.

 However, even as the first Spitfires were being built in June 1940, the factory was still incomplete and there were numerous problems with the factory management which ignored tooling and drawings provided by Supermarine in favour of tools and drawings of its own designs.
 Meanwhile, the workforce, while not completely stopping production, continually threatened strikes or "slow downs" until their demands for higher than average pay rates were met.
 By May 1940, Castle Bromwich had not yet built its first Spitfire in spite of promises that the factory would be producing 60 per week starting in April.

-It is worth noting, however, that key players, such as Alex Henshaw, viewed the problems as primarily those of poor management during the initial phase.
+Key players, such as Alex Henshaw, viewed the problems as primarily those of poor management during the initial phase.
 Workers worked twelve-hour on and twelve-hours off until bombings forced a switch to a three-shift, eight-hour system.
 Henshaw attended the diamond jubilee in 1996 of the founding of the CBAF, hosted by Jaguar Cars Limited in the old factory and remained fulsome in his praise for the workforce until his death.